 Please enjoy this transcript of a listener Q & A with Esther Perel (@estherperel), called by the New York Times the most important game-changer in sexuality and relational health since Dr. Ruth.
-It was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the episode here or by selecting any of the options below.